extendr/extendr/paper.md

 # Summary

-For many Scientists, Statistician, and Data Scientists, the programming language R is irreplaceble.
+For many Scientists, Statisticians, and Data Scientists, the programming language R is irreplaceble.
 R is an interpreted programming language that aims towards statistical software, and visualisations.
 It offers support on many platforms, the official interpretor is written in C, and it is a WebAssembly version called [webR](https://docs.r-wasm.org/webr/latest/).